 Shortly after his airline's maiden A380 flight, flamboyant British billionaire Richard Branson announced that some of the newly purchased fleet would be outfitted with both gyms and casinos on board.
 Neither ever came to fruition.

-In a survey of airline gambling history earlier this year, CNN points out that the casino in the air is hardly a new idea.
+In a survey of airline gambling history last year, CNN points out that the casino in the air is hardly a new idea.
 It's been tried in limited ways for over 30 years.
 That gambling has been explicitly illegal in United States airspace since 1994 hasn't stopped imaginative designers from coming up with new concepts for sky casinos.

 As for gyms, fitness seems like a natural fit for a luxury airliner.
 Sitting on your butt for long periods of time isn't just boring, it's unhealthy.
 Unfortunately, there are just too many roadblocks.
 Considering that airlines are too cheap to let you fly with a checked bag for free, maybe we shouldn't be surprised that loading bulky equipment onto a plane doesn't gel with the efficiency needs of the contemporary airline business.
 But, hey, a least Virgin Atlantic's got instructions on an in-flight routine to help you stay fit without even getting out of your seat.

 In the end, the biggest improvement we saw from the A380 came in the form of the very expensive suites, or semi-private seats that turn into beds so that flush business types can get some rest while on extra-long flights.
 And no, they won't let you get freaky in the cabins.